 Check the "No" box if you did not materially participate.
-If you checked "No" and you have a loss from this business, see Limit on Losses below.
-If you have a profit from this business activity but have current year losses from other passive activities or prior year unallowed passive activity losses, see the Instructions for Form 8582.
+If you checked "No" and you have a loss from this business, see Limit on passive losses below.
+If you have a profit from this business activity but have current year losses from other passive activities or prior year unallowed passive activities or prior year unallowed passive activity losses, see the Instructions for Form 8582.

-Limit on Losses.
-If you checked the "No" box on line E and you have a loss from this business, you may have to use Form 8582 to figure your allowable loss, if any, to enter on Schedule F, line 36.
+Limit on passive losses.
+If you checked the "No" box and you have a loss from this business, you may have to use Form 8582 to figure your allowable loss, if any, to enter on Schedule F, line 36.
 Generally, you can deduct losses from passive activities only to the extent of income from passive activities.
 For details, see Pub.
 925.

-Part I. Farm Income-Cash Method
+Part I. Farm Income- Cash Method

 In Part I, show income received for items listed on lines 1 through 10.
 Generally, count both the cash actually or constructively received and the fair market value of goods or other property received for these items.
 Income is constructively received when it is credited to your account or set aside for you to use.
-However, farm production flexibility contract payments received under the Federal Agriculture Improvement and Reform Act of 1996 are required to be included in income only in the year of actual receipt.
+However, direct payments or counter-cyclical payments received under the Farm Security and Rural Investment Act of 2002 are required to be included in income only in the year of actual receipt.